Gabriele Gast: Espionage

 In the summer of 1968, Gabriele Gast visited Plauen, in the extreme south of what was then the German Democratic Republic, to undertake research for her doctorate on "the political role of women in the German Democratic Republic".
 The necessary permissions had been obtained by cousins in Plauen whom she had contacted in order to organise the trip.
-By this time she had already been a card-carrying CDU member for three years, but it is nevertheless apparent that the local Ministry for State Security (MfS) office had also been undertaking preparations of their own in anticipation of her visit.
+By this time she had already been a card-carrying CDU member for three years, but it is nevertheless apparent that the local Stasi office had also been undertaking preparations of their own in anticipation of her visit.
 Sources are inconsistent regarding the sequence of events as to how and when Gast met Karl-Heinz Schneider, the man she came to know as Karl-Heinz Schmidt.
 She appears to have met him first in Karl-Marx-Stadt (as Chemnitz was known at this time), where she had travelled to interview members of the Democratic Women's League of Germany ("Demokratischer Frauenbund Deutschlands" / DFD).
 It would have been remarkable for her to have travelled unescorted under these circumstances, and she was indeed accompanied to Karl-Marx-Stadt by an MfS "minder" who introduced her to "Karl-Heinz Schmidt", who was also visiting the city.
 It turned out that he knew her MfS escort and, on learning that the man was planning to drive to nearby Dresden, asked if he could cadge a lift.
 Gast, as she testified many years later, had been planning to stay in Karl-Marx-Stadt that afternoon, presumably to write up notes of her meetings with the DFD ladies, but on learning that there was an afternoon trip to Dresden in the offing, she asked if she might come along.
 That evening, to thank him for including her in his little expedition, she bought Karl-Heinz a glass of wine at the "Kosmos Bar".
 "Karliszek", as he invited her to call him, was a good-looking fair-haired man of considerable charm, eight years her senior.
 He said he was a car mechanic.
 She liked him, although after sharing a glass of wine, it seems they went to their separate hotel rooms.
 Soon, she became aware that they had fallen in love.

 Sources are silent over the extent of "Karliszek's" skills as a car mechanic.
 He was "tactful, charming, a good dancer, and jovial".
 He was a highly trained MfS agent: his task was to seduce women who might be persuaded to work for his employers.
 Karliszek's long-running relationship with Gabriele Gast would become – at least until 1990 – a textbook case of how these exercises could play out when everything went well, from the perspective of the spymasters.